NODEJS-IRONMAN/NodeJsArche/company/readMe.txt

-// Open your terminal and go into project and run these commands before start run server.js
+// To create an Nodejs Project :: Open your terminal and go into project and run these commands

 npm init
 npm install express --save